cc-hpc-itwm/tarantella_tutorial/docs/source/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^

 First you will need to install TensorFlow.
-Supported versions start at ``Tensorflow 2.4``, and they can be installed in a conda environment using pip, as recommended on the `TensorFlow website <https://www.tensorflow.org/install>`_.
+Supported versions range between ``Tensorflow 2.4 - 2.9``, and they can be installed in a conda environment using pip, as recommended on the `TensorFlow website <https://www.tensorflow.org/install>`_.